njlr/fsharp-monorepo/README.md

 ./sync-paket-deps.sh
 ```

-The `deps` list item in you Bazel files should like this:
+The `deps` list item in your Bazel files should like this:

 ```python
 "@paket.main//thoth.json.net"